rprouse/Commodore64/Disk.md

 The one at the end forces it to load at the same memory address as it was saved.

+Or to load the first program on the disk.

+`LOAD "*",8`

+## Save a program

+If the file is not on the disk yet,

+`SAVE "PROGRAM",8`

+or to overwrite an existing program,

+`SAVE "@0:PROGRAM",8`

 ## Format a disk

 `OPEN 1,8,15,"N0:Diskname,ID": CLOSE 1`